Counterfeit United States currency: History

 Article I, Section 8 of the U.S. Constitution gives Congress the power to "provide for the Punishment of counterfeiting the Securities and current Coin of the United States".
 This has been considered by federal courts to be an exception to freedom of speech.

 Counterfeiting was so prevalent in the early nineteenth century that contemporary accounts like those from author John Neal claimed that as much as half of the US currency in circulation was counterfeit.
 By the 1830s, American newspapers began listing instructions for identifying counterfeits.
 Because currency was issued by individual banks, there were approximately 5,400 types of counterfeit bills in the US by the 1860s.
 Shortly after the Civil War, it was estimated that one third to one half of the nation's currency was counterfeit.
 Counterfeit money thus posed a major threat to the economy and financial system.

 When the Secret Service was founded in 1865, its primary task was to minimize counterfeiting.
 In 2001, the U.S. Treasury estimated the prevalence of counterfeit U.S. currency in circulation at less than 0.01%.

-Operation Bernhard

-During World War II, Nazi Germany successfully produced high-quality counterfeits of American dollar and Bank of England pound notes, although few ever were circulated thoroughly.